recsys-benchmark/DaisyRec-v2.0/README.md

 ### Pre-requisits

-To get all dependencies, run:

-    pip install -r requirements.txt

-Before running, you need first run:

-    python setup.py build_ext --inplace

-to generate `.so` or `.pyd` file used for further import.

 Make sure you have a **CUDA** enviroment to accelarate since the deep-learning models could be based on it.

 <!--<img src="pics/algos.png" width="40%" height="30%" style="margin: auto; cursor:default" />-->